Community Advocates for Pediatric Therapy

 Project Play Therapy and our sister company, Franklin Speech, offer school services throughout Middle Tennessee.
 We aim to seamlessly integrate psychological, speech and occupational therapy services into the child’s school day.
 To learn more about which schools we work with, please contact us.

 To offer an alternative, we are creating Enablr Therapy, a service connecting talented professionals with families needing more options.
-We are excited about its potential impact and hope to launch in Winter 2017.
+We are excited about its potential impact and hope to launch in late 2018.
 Our industry experts offer you innovative and personalized treatment in an environment that is fun, safe and loving for you and your children.

 We believe a strong foundation for facilitating probable outcomes is necessary by delivering meaningful intervention, clinical research and striving for unique, measurable goals.
 Our practice also provides referral services, whether your child’s needs are best suited here or elsewhere, making sure to deliver the best care possible for our clients.
 The first step for your child is a comprehensive evaluation using formal assessments, caregiver interviews and clinical observation.
 From there, our treatment process is designed to provide seamless collaboration with professionals, parents and caregivers across all environments.
 15-minute collaboration sessions are standard with parents and caregivers at the end of each appointment, along with Skype sessions to those who cannot attend an appointment.